-Some might call it being successful, others might call it living the best life possible but in some sense we are all striving for it: the optimal life.
-For myself the pursuit of this ideal has lead to the model which is is explained below.
-I want to share this model, which seems to me a very powerful metaphoric roadmap to living on the top.
+Some might call it being successful, others might call it living the best life possible but in some sense, we are all striving for it: the optimal life.
+For myself, the pursuit of this ideal has lead to the model which is explained below.
+I want to share this model, which seems to be a very enlightening metaphoric roadmap to living on the top.
 Overall, I believe that there are Three Great Lives – a trinity with a small “t” so to say.

 - The first Great Life is the purposeful one, where one makes an impact on the world.
 It is doing what is right and means contributing to the people around one, society at large and in some sense to global stability and development.
 Here we talk about being productive and working.
 Getting stuff done and making headway is for me part of the Good Life for the impact of one’s doings will improve things objectively and create a good world.

 - The second great life is about being rich in the broadest sense of the word.
 This includes material wealth of course but much more importantly being rich in experiences.
 Thus, overall filling one’s life here on earth with impressions, points of views, mindsets, worldviews.
 Within this sphere, life is to a large extent about striving for exposure of a variety of emotions and diverse experiences.
 This is to be achieved, for example, in living in different countries throughout one’s life and trying to experiment and see new things.
 As such, it is more than just a kind of hedonistic “seeking pleasure” – after all, it is the Beautiful Life.

 - And finally, there is the spiritual life or simply the sphere of personal-growth.
 Here one is seeking for the nature of the Self.
 Who am I?
 What is my nature?
 To me, this sphere means meditation, reflection and contemplative practice.
 It means seeking God, Awakening or the Nature of the Universe.
 I have correlated this with the Platonic section of the true for it is about uncovering the nature of God or the nature of existence.